bushome/ark-cloud-storage-no-overflow/README.md

 If `config.json` is missing entirely, this is the default: a SQLite file gets created at `./data/cloudstorage.db` (relative to wherever `main.js` actually is), and there's nothing else to configure.
 To use MySQL instead, see the `config.json` example above (`"UseMySQL": true` plus your connection details) — the reverse also holds, `"UseMySQL": false` (or no `config.json` at all) gets you SQLite.

-`Server.Port`, cluster auto-registration (`Auth.RegisterClusters`), batch-window tuning (`Inventory.BatchWindowMs`), audit-log settings (`AuditLog.RetentionDays`, `AuditLog.DiscordWebhook`), and verbose logging (`Logging.Verbose`) are all fully wired to `config.json` now — no `.env` fallback exists anywhere in the running app.
-Optional settings fall back to sensible built-in defaults if omitted; only MySQL's connection credentials are hard-required with no safe default, and only when UseMySQL: true — Auth.RegisterClusters can be left empty entirely; register a cluster after boot via POST /auth/register instead.
+`Server.Port`, cluster auto-registration (`Auth.RegisterClusters`), batch-window tuning (`Inventory.BatchWindowMs`), audit-log settings (`AuditLog.RetentionDays`, `AuditLog.DiscordWebhook`), and verbose logging (`Logging.Verbose`) are all fully wired to `config.json` now, with sensible built-in defaults if omitted (see the config.json section above for the one exception, MySQL's connection credentials). `Auth.RegisterClusters` can be left empty entirely — register a cluster after boot instead via `POST /auth/register`.

 ### Database engine: Prisma driver adapters (no more native binary)